localstack/docs/content/en/user-guide/aws/rds/index.md

 By default, a MariaDB installation is used when requesting a MySQL engine type.

 If you wish to use a real MySQL version, you can do so by setting the environment variable `RDS_MYSQL_DOCKER=1`.
-With this feature enabled, MySQL community server will be started in a new docker container when requesting the MySQL engine.
-The `engine-version` will be used as the tag for the image, meaning you can freely select the desired MySQL version that is listed on the the [official MySQL docker hub](https://hub.docker.com/_/mysql).
+With this feature enabled, MySQL community server will be started in a new Docker container when requesting the MySQL engine.
+The `engine-version` will be used as the tag for the image, meaning you can freely select the desired MySQL version that is listed on the [official MySQL Docker Hub](https://hub.docker.com/_/mysql).

 In case you want to use a special image, you can also set the environment variable `MYSQL_IMAGE=<my-image:tag>`.

 {{< alert title="Note" >}}
 Please be aware that MySQL images for `arm64` are only available for newer versions.
-Please check the [docker hub](https://hub.docker.com/_/mysql) for details on the availability.
+Please check the [MySQL Docker Hub repository](https://hub.docker.com/_/mysql) for details on the availability.
 {{< /alert >}}

 Please note that the `MasterUserPassword` defined for the database cluster/instance will be used as the `MYSQL_ROOT_PASSWORD` environment for user `root` in the MySQL container.
 The user for `MasterUserName` will use the same password, and will have full access to the defined database.